IanCaio/ScrollingAnimation/README.md

 Once the viewport passes the ETP, the animation will shift to the "Done" state, where all the COs properties will be equal to the AES.

-To make the script a little more efficient, we store the current state of every CO in an array and only touch the DOM CSS properties when there is a change.
-This avoids the DOM CSS being manipulated more often than necessary and possibly causing unnecessary re-renders.
+To make the script a little more efficient, on every iteration we check if the animation state or ratio has changed before calling the function that will update the Controlled Objects and their CSS properties.
+This avoids useless function calls and, most importantly, the DOM CSS being manipulated more often than necessary, possibly causing redundant re-renders.

 ## How to use